danmcginnis/producer_consumer/README.md

 The goal of this lab is to have multiple producer threads and consumer threads working off a single array.
 Access to the array is to be controlled through semaphores and mutex locks.

+Testing was done on a 32 bit version of Ubuntu running in a VM.
+This created a limitation of roughly 381 threads per process.
+Other testing on a 64 bit version of OS x showed the program to be function with a thread count several orders of magnitude greater.

 To run the file:

 		make